AStcherbinine/omegapy/README.md

 # OMEGA-Py : Python tools for OMEGA data

-Importation and display of OMEGA/MEx observations in Python 3, based on IDL *SOFT10* routines developped in the IAS planetary team.
+Importation and display of OMEGA/MEx observations in Python 3, based on the IDL *SOFT10* routines developped in the IAS planetary team.

+> **Disclaimer:** This module is not the official software distributed by the OMEGA team.

 ## Installation
 Clone the repository and install with pip: